0-complexity/openvcloud_installer/scripts/dockers/cb_master/README.md

-Base Image used for kubernetes install
+# Base Image used for Kubernetes install